 Also, no single action (cowboy type) revolvers are permitted because they can’t be loaded and fired quickly enough for this competition.
 The exception to this is if there is a special “side match” for type of revolver.

-When taking a scorecard $5 must be placed in the money box for each card.
+When registering on the computer, taking a scorecard to enter your shooter number and division. $5 must be placed in the money box for each entry.
 This is an “honor” system.
 If there are shortages the honor system will have to be reviewed.
 Scorecards must be marked with the shooter’s name and the division in which he/she is shooting.
 Any cards without this information will not be scored.
 Scorecards are to be turned in to the collection point as soon as possible after shooting is completed in order to facilitate scoring.

 The Lewis Class System will be used to determine prize distribution in each division.
 Payouts will be based on the number of competitors in a particular division.
 A shooter may enter multiple times if desired.
 The only exception will be if a shooter has come in first (1st) in a division during a season they are allowed to enter in that division only once each week for the rest for the season.